mitera/vanilla-match-height/README.md

 - `property` is the CSS property name to set (e.g. `'height'` or `'min-height'`)
 - `target` is an optional element to use instead of the element with maximum height
 - `remove` is an optional element/s to excluded
+- `attributeName` is an optional for use custom attribute

 ### Data API